tock/libtock-c/examples/tutorials/dynamic-apps-and-policies/app_loader/README.md

-U8G2 Menu Example
+AppLoader Helper
 =================

-This creates a simple example menu with two pages.
-One is a dummy selector that scrolls through a list of fruit.
-The other supports turning on and off four LEDs.
+This is a helper application that works in tandem with the `process_manager` application and enables users to load new apps during runtime.